filament-zone/filament/docs/spec/src/git-hub.md

 }
 ```

-XXX(pm): might make sense to use a Map instead of a Vec? can an address be used
-         multiple times?

 The proof MUST be authored by the `attester` public key ${pk}_i$ specified in the
 campaign.

 The signature MUST be over the SHA256 hash of the serialized conversions, i.e.
 `hash(serialize(conversions))`.

-The `campaign_id` MUST exist in the campaign registry for this message to have
+The `campaign_id` MUST be registered in the outpost that the conversion is being
-any effect.
+posted to.

 If the sender of this message is not the attester stored in the campaign then
 this message has no effect.

-The `payout` MUST be calculated in accordance with the payout mechanism and incentive
-budget recorded in the campaign.

 ### Oracle interactions